This may be what most job seekers know.

 Uploading an updated CV is not enough as it won’t make you “searchable” by recruiters.

 LinkedIn has the most number of headhunters searching for candidates.
-That’s why it’s so important to have a well updated Linkedin account.
+That’s why it’s so important to have an updated and optimised Linkedin profile.

 To avoid your network (and your colleagues!) being informed of updates to your profile, you can uncheck the box “Update my network” at the bottom of the update pop-up.